turingschool/curriculum/source/topics/sinatra_with_active_record.markdown

 ```

 This doesn't feel quite right.
 It seems like that require statement should go
-in the test helper, making the test helper looks like this:
+in the test helper.
+That gives us the following test helper:

 ```ruby
 $:.unshift File.expand_path("./../../lib", __FILE__)